ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

                                 You probably want to apply this
                                 ``alter_method`` to the `Path` column in this example, though that's not mandatory.

-``filename_to_text``            As for the binary-to-text option, but the field
-                                contains a filename (the contents of which is converted to text), rather than containing
-                                binary data directly.

 ``skip_if_extract_fails``       If one of the text extraction methods is
                                 specified, and this flag is also specified,